Innmind/Immutable/docs/SEQUENCE.md

 $sequence = Sequence::lazyStartingWith(1, 2, 3);
 ```

-**Note**: this is useful when you know the first items of the sequence and you'll `append` another lazy sequence at the end.
+> **Note** this is useful when you know the first items of the sequence and you'll `append` another lazy sequence at the end.

 ## `::mixed()`